vasav-jain/Invoice-To-Sales-Report/README.md

 # Invoice To Sales Report

 This project processes PDF invoices, extracts structured data, and generates analytics reports.
-Follow the instructions below to set up your environment.
+Follow the instructions below to set up your virtual environment.

 ---